tno-terminology-design/tev2-tools/README.md

 ### v1.2.1

-- Rename `-o` into `-e` as equivalent for `--onNotExist`, to avoid ambiguities with `-o` that is used for output stuff.
+- Rename `-o` into `-e` as equivalent for `--onNotExist`, to avoid ambiguities with `-o` that is used for output stuff (HRGT, MRG-import)
-- MRGT:
+- Make calling MRGT, HRGT more robust in terms of testing that stuff exists, and enhancing the logging
-  - enhanced logging.
+- MRGT has some bugfixing in the treatment of `synonymOf` fields.
-  - bugfixing in the treatment of `synonymOf` fields.
+- HRGT command line no longer has `converter` as a requirement - if it isn't specified on the command-line, the config file, or in the MRG-ref, a default is taken.

 ### v1.2.0